Cardiovascular System

 - Encourage activity as tolerated and mobility measures to reduce stasis-related clot risk.

-- Support heart-healthy habits: low-fat/low-cholesterol intake, smoking cessation, and weight management.
+- Support heart-healthy habits: low-fat/low-cholesterol and low-sodium intake, smoking cessation, and weight management.

 - Implement prescribed compression supports and monitor tolerance/safety.